 9.1 We hold and process your data by lawfully allowed means, these include:

-i) Consent: Consent is usually given by yourself when you contact us via the Website or personally when we
+9.1.1 Your Consent: Consent is usually given by yourself when you contact us via this Website or personally when we

 discuss products or advice with you.